 A new 1-and-a-half acre enclosure gave the wolves a second large habitat to enjoy.
 A new conference center allowed the park to host larger seminars and the Animal Care Center gave the park a space to perform surgeries, prepare meals, and raise puppies.
 The first litter raised in the new building were the five 2017 pups, who were also the first pack to live long-term in the new enclosure.

-27 acres of park-owned farmland were reclaimed as bat and quail habitat in 2016, providing native wildlife with new homes.
+27 acres of park-owned farmland was reclaimed as bat and quail habitat in 2016, providing native wildlife with new homes.

 2013 brought the park a litter of gray foxes, a new species the staff had wanted to add to the facility for many years.